Posterior Adaptation With New Priors: Approach

 Doing this for each class posterior and factoring out the likelihoods yields a homogeneous set of linear equations $M{\vec x} = {\vec 0}$ with

-Therefore the vector of likelihoods is the non-trivial (${\vec x} \neq {\vec 0}$) solution to this homogeneous linear system.
+Therefore the likelihoods are the non-trivial (${\vec x} \neq {\vec 0}$) solution to this homogeneous linear system.
 However, {\it does an exact positive solution to ${\vec x}$ exist}?
-We will show that the answer is yes, and thus enable computation of updated posteriors with new/evolving class priors.
-Note that the solution to ${\vec x}$ in $M{\vec x} = 0$ will be valid up to a scalar, as $M(\alpha{\vec x}) = 0$, however this will not be problematic when updating the posteriors due to the normalization within Bayes' Rule.
+We will show that the answer is yes, and thus enable computation of updated posteriors given new/evolving class priors.
+Note that the solution to ${\vec x}$ in $M{\vec x} = 0$ will be valid up to a scalar, as $M(\alpha{\vec x}) = 0$, however this will not be of concern when updating the posteriors due to the normalization within Bayes' Rule.

-\subsection{Proof of a Positive, Exact Solution}
+\subsection{Proof of a positive, exact solution}

 Inspection of matrix $M$ shows that it has positive off-diagonal elements, but negative diagonal elements bound by $-1 < M_{i,i} < 0$.
 Consider matrix $A = M + I$

 where $A$ is a real positive (all $A_{i,j} > 0$) square matrix.